etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

     ```

-- The first one exports the module Application Dictionary data and the second one exports the configuration script.
+- The first task exports the module Application Dictionary data and the second one exports the configuration script.
   ``` bash title="Terminal"
   ./gradlew export.database
   ./gradlew export.config.script